 9. Gather internal feedback

-With your targets and KPIs to track list firmly in place, you should allow stakeholders within the company to test your choices to ensure that all of the key performance indicators you’ve selected offer genuine value.
-Gathering internal feedback will give you the level of insight you need to make sure that everyone in the organization can work towards effective benchmarks related to their department, function, or role.
+With your targets and KPIs to track list firmly in place, you should allow stakeholders within the company to test your choices to ensure that all of the performance indicators you’ve selected offer genuine value.
+Gathering internal feedback will give you the level of insight required to ensure everyone in the organization can work towards effective benchmarks related to their department, function, or role.
 Armed with your feedback, you can refine your choices to say, with confidence, that you have the best KPI to track your success in every relevant area of the business.

 10. Reassess your tracking choices periodically

 As you start to reach your benchmarks and scale the business, you should check in and consider whether you need to refine or update your key performance indicator tracking choices to continue your forward progress.
 Carve out time to reassess your choices on a quarterly basis, gathering internal feedback in the process, and your real-time KPI tracking processes will remain optimized for success across the board.
 A performance indicator that no longer aligns with your organizational needs will take up unnecessary space on your software or dashboard.
 So, replacing redundant visualizations will offer additional value in terms of growth and success.
 This is perhaps the most important process you can focus on when it comes to key performance indicator tracking.

 What Are The Top Features A KPI Tracking Software Should Include?

 We already introduced you to the general concept of KPI tracking tools earlier, now we will go into more in detail about the specific features you should look for when deciding on which KPI tool you want to invest in.

 The first and arguably the most important feature you should consider when choosing KPI tracking software is the possibility to connect all your internal and external sources into one single point of access.
 This can be social media data, historical databases, CRM tools data, or any other source of information that is useful for your business.
 By doing so you will be able to perform cross-analysis between the different departments and exceed your KPI analytics goals.